 - Restart your computer and check if the issue is resolved.

-Solution 6 – Uninstall your graphics card driver
+Solution 6 – Reinstall your graphics card driver

 - Download Display Driver Uninstaller.